giiita/refuel/refuel-container/README.md

 ## Features

-In most cases, refuel-container injections are checked and confirmed at compile time.
+In most cases, refuel-container injections are inspected at compile time.
 If no dependency is found, Compile will fail.
 However, there is an injection option to switch to Runtime injection.
+In this case, the error can be avoided even if the dependency is not found at compile time.

 # Usage